GeoRSAI/SSOUDA/README.md

 [BaiduYun](https://pan.baidu.com/s/1ACmezk5VhnpEHm3IKNQeuQ)

 ## Training and Evaluating
-The pipeline for training with SSOUDA is the following:
+The pipeline for training with SSOUDA is the following (The code is still being optimized):

 1. Train the model.
 For example, to run an experiment for UCM_LandUse dataset (source domain) and NWPU-RESISC45 dataset (target domain),  run: